Caellian/FlowAPI/README.md

 It contains a range of utilities which help with most common problems when it comes to handling big amounts of similar data.

-This project started out as a part of [Open Mod Loader](https://github.com/OpenModLoader/OpenModLoader) but OML sadly died out due to lack of support from Mojang to developers dependant on their code apart from MCP and FML teams who feel overly protective of their work.
+This project started out as a Power API for [Open Mod Loader](https://github.com/OpenModLoader/OpenModLoader) but OML sadly died out.
 As I could at the time see this code can be used for many purposes much bigger than simple power/item/fluid pipes implemented by many Minecraft mods, I decided to continue working on it even though I will likely never use it myself because all of my project which could've benefited from this API are written in languages other than Java.

-At this point, this code is so flexible and abstract I can hardly concentrate to write thorough enough documentation for it which makes it a really long and painful process (but I'm slowly working on it).
 It can handle everything I can think of and I'm sure I haven't thought of everything (nor will in foreseeable future) so further development is highly dependant on the community.

 ## What does it do?